INSIDE: How to Avoid Mosquitos in Bali.

 - Staying close to the beach does not necessarily mean less mosquitoes.

 - Avoid properties with outdoor bathrooms, ponds, or stagnant water nearby.
+Standing water is one of the worst factors in enabling mosquito infestations.

 - Close vents in bathrooms.